natarii/MegaMod_OPL3/README.md

 | IC3 | SA5532 (THT) |
 | D1 | 1N5819 |
 | Misc | 0.1" machine pin male-to-male headers, 40 pins total required |

+# Assembly
+The side with the SMD components faces up, and the pin headers poke down towards the desktop board.
+It's important that the pin headers aren't crooked.
+I recommend breaking them to the appropriate lengths, pushing them into the main desktop board, and using that as an alignment jig.
+Otherwise, assembly is pretty easy, just solder everything on.